Posterior cruciate ligament injury: Exercises and stretches

+Following a knee injury particularly during early stages of rehabilitation, it is vital to have exercises that simultaneously activates both the quadriceps and hamstrings in what is commonly referred to as co-contraction.
+This aids in encouraging better hamstring and quadriceps muscle control for the later stages of rehabilitation.

+When an exercise involves the foot remaining in contact with a fixed surface, it is referred to as "closed kinetic chain" exercises.
+When these exercises engage multiple joints and muscles simultaneously, they are effective in improving muscle balance around the knee.
+Gym machine exercises like seated leg curls and leg extension are what are referred to as "open kinetic chain" exercises, which means the foot isn't engaged with a fixed surface.
+While these exercises can be used to assess one's H/Q ratio, they are not effective in promoting co-contraction of both the hamstrings and quadriceps.
+A useful tip for co-contraction exercises is to keep your heels firmly on the floor, rather than shifting weight onto the toes, to avoid disproportionately increasing activation of quadriceps and to support a more balanced hamstrings-to-quadriceps (H/Q) ratio.

 In addition, balancing exercises have also been adopted because it has been proven that people with poor balance have more knee injuries than those with good balance.
 Wobble boards and Bosu balls are very common pieces of equipment used to balance and help prevent knee injuries as long as they are being used with trained personnel.
 Another possible preventive measure is wearing knee straps to help stabilize the knee and protect it from injury, especially during demanding sports such as football.

 Treatment

 It is possible for the PCL to heal on its own.
 Surgery is usually required in complete tears of the ligament.
 Surgery usually takes place after a few weeks, in order to allow swelling to decrease and regular motion to return to the knee.
 A procedure called ligament reconstruction is used to replace the torn PCL with a new ligament, which is usually a graft taken from the hamstring or Achilles tendon from a host cadaver.
 An arthroscope allows a complete evaluation of the entire knee joint, including the knee cap (patella), the cartilage surfaces, the meniscus, the ligaments (ACL & PCL), and the joint lining.
 Then, the new ligament is attached to the bone of the thigh and lower leg with screws to hold it in place.
 PCL repair can also be undertaken.
 This differs from PCL reconstruction because a graft is not needed and the native PCL is reattached.